Maciej-Staniec/The-Complete-JavaScript-course---udemy/README.md

 # The-Complete-JavaScript-course---udemy
-All files required to complete the javascript course created by Jonas Schmedtmann hosted on the Udemy platform
+All files required to complete the javascript course created by Jonas Schmedtmann hosted on the Udemy platform.